This simple and deliciously mouthwatering butter garlic salmon is a joy to make and a joy to eat. Ready in under 30 minutes too!

 Receive new recipes & dinner ideas straight to your inbox!

-Let’s Make Butter Garlic Salmon
+Let’s Make Garlic Butter Salmon

 Ingredients

-- 6 skinless salmon filets
+- 6 salmon fillets

-- Salt and pepper to season
+- Salt and pepper for seasoning

 - 2 tablespoons olive oil